Riello76/Riello76/README.md

 ---

 ## ⚡ Personal Note
-Quit smoking over a year ago and train consistently at home, strengthening **discipline, focus, and mindset**.
+Quit smoking over a year ago and maintain a consistent **indoor fitness** routine at home, strengthening **discipline, focus, and mindset**.

 **Fun Fact:** After a year of indoor fitness, I was losing fat and gaining muscle at the same time.
 For months, I thought every scale outside my house was broken because they all showed 122 kg — while my home scale insisted I was 105 kg!
 This “scale confusion” had me totally paranoid 😅.— classic “scale lies” moment! 😅